tshepang/blog/content/what I do after Debian installation.md

 ```

 The one change from default **sudo** setup is so that each bash session
 can inherit sudo powers from another.
-It\'s one case where I trade
+It's one case where I trade
 [security] for convenience.
 Another such case is increasing the
 ask-for-password timeout to 100 minutes, instead of the default 15
 minutes.